 Lake Saint Pardoux

 There is a tourist office and the surrounding area has many pretty villages.
 See our dedicated page for the lake.

-If meandering through the French countryside on the back of a good horse sounds appealing then there is an excellent local horse riding academy.
+If meandering through the French countryside on the back of a good horse sounds appealing, then there is an excellent local horse riding academy.
 They will take great pleasure in showing you the network of tracks and paths which criss-

 The countryside is unspoiled and beautiful with many rights-